zero-to-mastery/book-tracker/README.md

 2. Books they want to read
 3. Books they are currently reading.

-Finally, users should be able to navigate through
+Finally, users should be able to easily navigate through these separate lists.

-Users should be able to view a list of books they've already read, want to read or are currently reading.

 ## Getting Started